Panama week 1

 The entire first week of the Panama trip had us in a conference room for up to eight hours a day looking at a projected Power Point presentation talking about editing.
 The sessions were informative but tedious.
 My coworkers were kind enough to turn off the fluorescent lights much of the time, but sitting in a desk chair looking at, in essence, a gigantic flickering computer screen on a white wall helped intensify my Migraine.
 Combine those workplace triggers with stress, daily thunderstorms (shifts in barometric pressure), having my period, having stayed in a mold-infested room, and really loud construction & traffic noises whenever I stepped out doors and you have a week-long Migraine attack!
 Ugh.

 Most days I was run-down but felt better with my triptan therapy.
 Once I ran out of chances to take my Maxalt, I had to drug up with Lortab and hope for the best.
 Wednesday we left the workshop around 3:30 to take a city tour.
 The tour guide was a Panamanian coworker who is, indeed, a professional tour guide.
 Too bad I felt HORRIFIC and ended up with my head between my legs in the back of the van for the last hour of the trip.
-My roommate (who's also one of my very best friends) guided me up to the hotel room and brought me some sushi in bed--first time for everything!
+My roommate (who's also one of my very best friends) guided me up to the hotel room.

 Here's a photo of me after receiving my food tray in bed.
 Look how nicely the chef arranged and packed the sushi for transit after hearing that the diner was ill!
 (In the photo, I am making an extra-sick face for show.
 All the same, you can see how pale I am--it's rare that I see photos of myself taken during a migraine attack.
 I think they're kind of scary.